Stellify-Software-Ltd/.github/profile/README.md

     ]
 }
 ```

-And here's example of how we would store the token "for" in PHP:
+Notice how in all of the examples the objects are "flat" any nesting that may be required (HTML uses nested tags for example) is achieved by referencing another object, here's example of how we would store the token "for" in PHP:

 ```
 {